goauthentik/authentik/website/docs/troubleshooting/postgres/upgrade_docker.md

 Pull new images and re-create the PostgreSQL container: `docker compose pull && docker compose up --force-recreate -d postgresql`

-Apply your backup to the new database: `cat upgrade_backup_12.sql | docker compose exec postgresql psql -U authentik`
+Apply your backup to the new database: `cat upgrade_backup_12.sql | docker compose exec -T postgresql psql -U authentik`

 Remove the network configuration setting `network_mode: none` that you added to the Compose file in the previous step.